ConorLambert/Obsidian-Vault-Main/Interview/CV/Content (CHECK SPELLING).md

 - Led the design and implementation of a large scale re-write of the entire stack to enhance application efficiency and usability.
 - Developed and maintained an actuarial modelling system written in Python.
 - Central role in the migration of on-premise infrastructure to AWS cloud.
-- Performed research and analysis on how to best improve business processes between different parts of the company ???
+- Performed research and analysis on how to best improve business processes between different sections of the company ???
 - Mentored junior and mid level developers, introducing Angular and more complex parts of .NET.
 - Conducted and documented requirements analysis and research sessions with multiple stakeholders and users of the system.
+- *{{Something about CI/CD}}*
+	- How I migrated from manual batch script approach to using Azure.
 - Prototyped UIs using a number of different tools for customer feedback.

 ### Education